 Boiler feed water system

-Feed water used in steam boilers of fuel burning power stations is highly purified to avoid corrosion.
+Feed water used in steam boilers of fuel-burning power stations is highly purified to avoid corrosion.
 Due to its high purification level, it becomes an electrical insulator eliminating the possibility of measuring flow with electromagnetic meters.
 The most optimum solution to measure feed water is, the Alsonic family of ultrasonic flow meters, the clamp-on meters can measure the flow of liquids regardless of their electric conductivity.
-Moreover an expensive plant shut down is not required to install SmartMeasurement™ Alsonic ultrasonic flow meters.
-The flexibility of our portable and fixed-installation flow meters enables it to be used at many different parts of a power station, for many different liquids and on pipes of almost every common material and diameters from 10 mm to over 3,000 mm (0.4” > 118”).
-Other applications such as Feed water, cooling water and condensate flow metering, pump, valve and inline flow meter performance verification, leakage and blockage detection, metering of fly ash disposal lines, and heavy fuel oil metering.
+Moreover, an expensive plant shutdown is not required to install SmartMeasurement™ Alsonic ultrasonic flow meters.
+The flexibility of our portable and fixed-installation flow meters enables them to be used at many different parts of a power station, for many different liquids, and on pipes of almost every common material and diameters from 10 mm to over 3,000 mm (0.4” > 118”).
+Other applications such as Feed water, cooling water, condensate flow metering, pump, valve inline flow meter performance verification, leakage, blockage detection, metering of fly ash disposal lines, and heavy fuel oil metering.

 Advantages: